Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 Lianwu (练武): The learning or practicing of martial arts.
 The term implies an unspoken mission of chivalry and upholding justice.

-Menpai (门派): A general term used to refer to clans, factions and sects.
+Menpai (门派): A general term referring to clans, factions and sects.
 Note that in Chinese, the term is never used together with a name.
 For example, it is wrong to say “Shaolin menpai.”

 Miji (秘籍): Literally, secret manual.
 A recurrent trope in many Wuxia stories is the competition for manuals containing exotic martial arts.
 Many “heroes” also gain formidable power after accidentally discovering such manuals.

-Mojiao (魔教): An accusatory term used to refer to heretic sects, evil gangs, etc. Note that such gangs seldom refer to themselves as mojiao.
+Mojiao (魔教): An accusatory term referring to heretic sects, evil gangs, etc. Note that such gangs seldom refer to themselves as mojiao.
 They tend to have actual names.

 Neigong (内功): Translated literally as internal prowess, neigong is the internal body energy all Wuxia characters seek to cultivate.
-It is also commonly referred to as neili (内力) or neijia (内家).
+It is also commonly called neili (内力) or neijia (内家).
 In all Wuxia stories, characters with strong neigong are capable of incredible feats such as self-healing and swift mastering of other techniques.
-They practicing neigong are typically shown in a seated, motionless position.
-With the emphasis being on invisible qi (气) manipulation.
+Those practicing neigong are typically shown in a seated, motionless position, with the emphasis being on invisible qi (气) manipulation.

 Note: Real life neijia martial arts emphasise on connected, smooth actions.
 The focus is on cultivation of the mind and spirit.

 Qinggong (轻功): Qinggong translates to lightness skill, and refers to skills meant for agility improvement.
 In movies and television dramas, such skills are often exaggerated to endow users with superhuman leaps and temporary flight.
-Characters are also often shown easily scaling high cliffs with superior qinggong.
+Characters are also often shown easily scaling high cliffs through the use of superior qinggong.